CICDamen/dutch-bottle-collect-checker/README.md

 - 🗺️ **Interactive Map**: View all supermarket locations on an interactive Google Maps interface
 - 📍 **Smart Search**: Find supermarkets by name, chain, city, or postal code
 - 📊 **Real-time Status**: See which locations are open, closed, or have unknown status
-- 🔄 **Live/Demo Toggle**: Switch between demo data and live Google Places API data
-- 💾 **Smart Caching**: 24-hour localStorage cache to minimize API costs
+-  **Smart Caching**: 24-hour localStorage cache for optimal performance
-- 🤖 **Automated Sync**: Daily background sync via GitHub Actions
+- 🔄 **Backend Sync**: Manual/scheduled sync with Google Places API via server scripts
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - ⚠️ **Incident Reporting**: Report issues with bottle return machines
 - 👨‍💼 **Admin Dashboard**: Manage incidents and supermarket data